 I travel full-time with my wife Lisa.
 We work remotely (Lisa writes novels).
-I’ve worked from more than ninety countries and employ the technology and management approaches that make remote work possible.
+I’ve worked from more than one hundred countries and employ the technology and management approaches that make remote work possible.

 You can call me at (919)787-6667 or email me at firstname.lastname@example.org.

 I appreciate the interest, but I’m not accepting invitations for speaking, coaching, or consulting.
 I’m devoting all of my time to the premium members at Rosen Institute.